magento/merchdocs/src/system/saas.md

 1. If there are no SaaS projects created, click **Create Project** to display the **Project Name** field and enter a name for your SaaS project.

-   Adobe Commerce creates a SaaS project and the number of SaaS identifiers you are entitled to.
+   Commerce creates a SaaS project and the number of SaaS identifiers you are entitled to.

-1. Select the **SaaS Data Space** to use for the current configuration of your Adobe Commerce store.
+1. Select the **SaaS Data Space** to use for the current configuration of your Commerce store.

 {:.bs-callout-warning}
 If you generate new keys in the API Portal section of My Account, immediately update the API keys in the Admin configuration.
 If you generate new keys and do not update them, your SaaS extensions will no longer work and you will lose valuable data.